All of the Above:

 Traveling throughout India as part of her annual tours, Amma has personally listened to the problems of millions of poor villagers suffering from poverty and hardship of every kind.
 But Amma wants to do more than provide emotional solace; for more than 30 years, she’s been initiating humanitarian projects in response to the needs of the world’s poor who have come to cry on her shoulder.

 In the process of carrying out those projects, we’ve learned a lot about effective delivery of aid to those in need, and we’ve built an infrastructure capable of delivering a broad range of humanitarian services on a massive scale.

 Amma has always said that it is her dream that one day, everyone in the world would have their basic needs met.
 Now, for 101 villages spread throughout every corner of India, we’re going to do everything we can to make that dream come true.
-The Self-Reliant Village Program the biggest project we’ve ever undertaken, and in many ways, it’s the culmination of everything we’ve ever done.
+The Self-Reliant Village Program (Amrita SeRVe) is the biggest project we’ve ever undertaken, and in many ways, it’s the culmination of everything we’ve ever done.